rahulvatakara/AppMonitor/README.md

 ## Usage

 ### Intialising Framework
-SDK should be initialised before calling invoking any APIs available in the framewok.
+SDK should be initialised before  invoking any APIs available in the framewok.

 ```ObjC
 #import <AppMonitor/AppMonitor.h>